What Is a Prohibited Weapon in Texas?

 Collin County Attorneys on Your Side

-If you arrested for any offense related to unlawful possession or carrying of a weapon, you need to speak with a Collin County criminal defense lawyer as soon as possible.
-Even a misdemeanor conviction can have serious personal, financial, and legal consequences.
+Call us if you are arrested for any offense related to unlawful possession or carrying of a weapon.
+You must speak with a Collin County criminal defense lawyer immediately.
+A misdemeanor conviction can have serious personal, financial, and legal consequences.
 You have the right to work with counsel who will make sure the police and the courts treat you fairly.
 Contact the offices of Rosenthal Kalabus & Therrian today at (972) 369-0577 to speak with a Collin County criminal defense attorney who knows how to deal with weapons charges.